nipreps/nibabies/README.md

 - **--age-months** - participant age in months
 - **--segmentation-dir** - directory containing pre-labeled segmentations to use for Joint Label Fusion.

+> **_NOTE:_** The segmentation directory should consist of one or more template directories containing:
+> - A segmented and labelled NIfTI that includes `Segmentation` in the filename.
+> - A brainmasked T1w NIfTI that includes `T1w` in the filename.

 <details>
 <summary>Extensive argument list</summary>